WhiteJP/CV/README.md

 # CV

-My attempts at creating a CV(s) using R packages ‘pagedown’ and ’VisualResume\`.
+My attempts at creating a CV(s) using R packages ‘pagedown’, DataDrivenCV, ’VisualResume\`, and others. .

 <!-- badges: start -->
 <!-- badges: end -->